 Not really.
 The MIRI conversations and the AI Foom debate are probably the best we’ve got.

-EY, and the MIRI crowd, have been very doomer long been more doomy along various axes than the rest of the alignment community.
+EY, and the MIRI crowd, have been very doomer long before, and more doomy along various axes, than the rest of the alignment community.
 Nate and Paul and others have tried bridging this gap before, spending several hundred hours (based on Nate’s rough, subjective estimates) over the years.
 It hasn’t really worked.
 Paul and EY had some conversations recently about this discrepancy which were somewhat illuminating, but ultimately didn’t get anywhere.
 They tried to come up with some bets, concerning future info or past info they don’t know yet, and both seem to think that their perspective mostly predicts “go with what the superforecasters say” for the next few years.
-Though EY’s position seems to suggest a few more “discountinuities” in trend lines than Paul’s, IIRC.
+Though EY’s position seems to suggest a few more “discontinuities” in trend lines than Paul’s, IIRC.

 As an aside on EY’s forecasts, he and Nate claim they don’t expect much change in the likelihood ratio for their position over Paul’s until shortly before Doom.
-Most of the evidence in favour of their position, we’ve already gotten, according to them.
+Most of the evidence in favour of their position, we’ve already got, according to them.
 Which is very frustrating for people who don’t share their position and disagree that the evidence favours it!

 EDIT: I was assuming you already thought P(Doom) was > ~10%.
 If not, then the framing of this comment will seem bizarre.